KMArtwork/guessing-game-kawika/README.md

 ### Links and Resources

-Kawika Miller was the Driver, Navigator was Chris Bascom.
+Kawika Miller was the Driver, Navigator was Chris Bascom for Lab 04.

 [String.charAt()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/charAt) was used in my `normalizeAnswer` function.
 This function gets the first letter of a response string, which is expected to be "yes" or "no", and then capitalized that letter so that the conditional checks only need to check for "Y" or "N".